Strengths-based occupational therapy

 To empower individuals with the tools, strategies, and confidence they need to thrive in the real world.

 I believe the most lasting change starts with a clear vision of what matters most.
-That is why I begin with the end in mind—focusing on an individual’s values, priorities, and goals to guide my approach.
-By connecting therapy to meaningful outcomes and building intrinsic motivation, I ensure that skills are practiced in relevant, real-life contexts.
+That is why I begin with the end in mind—focusing on an individual’s values, priorities, and goals to guide each session.
+By connecting therapy to meaningful outcomes and building intrinsic motivation, I ensure that skills are practiced in relevant, real-life contexts whenever possible.
 When progress feels purposeful and personally rewarding, engagement and growth naturally follow.

 Together, we build the skills that promote confidence, independence, and participation—in school, at home, at work, and in the community.